Nextcloud review — self-hosted cloud for files, calendar and more

 Nextcloud encrypts files in transit (HTTPS).
 Server-side encryption encrypts files on your server’s disk — but the server has the keys, so if your server is compromised, the files are readable.

-The E2EE app (end-to-end encryption for selected folders) is available but still experimental.
-For complete zero-knowledge cloud storage, Proton Drive or Cryptomator + Nextcloud is the better choice.
+The E2EE feature for selected folders is available, but it is not the standard or smooth default experience in Nextcloud.
+For complete zero-knowledge cloud storage, Proton Drive or Cryptomator + Nextcloud is often the better choice.

 Conclusion: The privacy benefit of Nextcloud lies in control (you manage the server, not Google), not in encryption architecture.